…

 transformed the earth to something living

-made it awful walking.
+made it awful walking, and the stalactites

-As evening comes
+as evening comes

-entombs us with each other
+entombs us with each other.

-from black forms of trees
+From black forms of trees

 black forms of owls break free